munichbughunter/SevenFacette/README.md

 ### Repository

-You can download 7Facette packages from JFRog Bintray or Maven Central
+You can download 7Facette packages from JFRog Bintray

 #### JFrog Bintray